philwhiles/frettler/README.md

 ```

+-

+### Required Arguments
+- #1 GUITAR or BANJO or MANDOLIN or BASSGUITAR or UKELELE
+- #2 HORIZONTAL (fretboard view) or VERTICAL (vertical chord diagram which can also display scales)
+- #3 SCALE or CHORD
+- #4 root note of the scale or chord you want. ie 'C' or 'Ds' - note the 's' indicates a sharp
+- #5 the identifier for the scale or chord ie MAJOR_SCALE or MINOR_TRIAD

+### Optional Arguments
-- Need to use drop D tuning? just use the optional '--strings/-s' argument '-s D,A,D,G,B,E'
+- -s or --strings followed by your preferred tuning to override the instruments default tuning.
+Need to use drop D tuning? just use '-s D,A,D,G,B,E'
-- Add the optional chords argument '--chords/-c' and frettler will calculate the chords in that key and display each using the VERTICAL chord view.
+- -c or --chords as an option when using SCALE and frettler will calculate the chords in that key and display each using the VERTICAL chord view.

-You can use the strings argument to use any number of strings and using any tuning.
-To make that easier for say ukelele players, frettler has several alternative instruments, which are
-simply conveniences to avoid having to keep on using the strings argument. ie in the examples shown above you could use one of the following instruments :

-- GUITAR
-- BASSGUITAR
-- UKELELE
-- MANDOLIN
-- BANJO
+### Instruments
+A fretboard is a fretboard, and as frettler can handle any number of strings with any tuning.
+For each instrument mentioned it has a default number of strings and their standard tunings.

-(The default BANJO will assume the fifth string starts at the sixth fret - if you want the display for a banjo having all strings full length,
+The default BANJO will assume the fifth string starts at the sixth fret - if you want the display for a banjo having all strings full length,
-use the GUITAR with --strings A,B,C,etc. The various instruments, banjo excepted, are just conveniences to avoid using GUITAR with --strings each time.
-To frettler, a fretted instrument is a fretted instrument at the end of the day.)
+just use any instrument other than BANJO with --strings A,B,C,etc.

+### Scales
+- CHROMATIC_SCALE
+- MAJOR_SCALE
+- NATURAL_MINOR_SCALE
+- MELODIC_MINOR_SCALE
+- HARMONIC_MINOR_SCALE
+- MAJOR_PENTATONIC_SCALE
+- MINOR_PENTATONIC_SCALE
+- BLUES_SCALE

+### Chords
+- MAJOR_TRIAD
+- MINOR_TRIAD
+- DIMINISHED_TRIAD
+- MAJOR_QUADRIAD
+- MINOR_QUADRIAD
+- DIMINISHED_QUADRIAD
+- MINOR_MAJOR_QUADRIAD

+### Chord Fingering Calculation
 The chord calculation used in the VERTICAL view is definately a work in progress.
 It appears to work for standard six string guitar, open string chords, but for anything else,
 take the chord fingerings calculated with a pinch of salt.
 I already know its calculation for C Major with a seven string guitar is a bit out of whack,
 and that is probably an indication that it will fall short elsewhere.
 Any and all contributions to the rules needed to select the appropriate frets for a chord are welcomed.